Published 08 Jun 2021

 Regardless of your focus, you will still need to annotate artefacts of learning and analyse the effectiveness of your teaching to support and develop learning.
 Where the artefacts of learning are not static or reproducible, then rubrics for learning and teacher observational notes can be used.
 You may also use videos and audio recordings (ensuring the appropriate permissions are sought).

 In the next circular, we’ll look in detail at stage 2 of the Inquiry: Define the question for Inquiry and undertake professional learning.
-Detailed descriptions of all of the stages are available in our free Supporting Provisionally Registered Teachers guide and PRT seminars.
+Detailed descriptions of all of the stages are available in our free PRT Guide and PRT seminars.